saadeghi/daisyui/src/docs/src/routes/(docs)/docs/utilities/+page.svelte.md

   --tooltip-tail-offset // offset of tooltip tail from target element

 checkbox
-  --chkbg // background color of checkbox (HSL values) --chkfg // foreground color of checkbox (HSL values)
+  --chkbg // background color of checkbox
+  --chkfg // foreground color of checkbox

 toggle
   --tglbg // background color of toggle